researchstudio-sat/webofneeds/documentation/designissues/draft-stating-information-requirements.md

 }
 ````

 The `won:actionInputDataGraph` is meant to satisfy the SHACL constraints defined by `won:actionInputShapesGraph`.
-The input data graph can either be created newly for the action execution (e.g. by showing the user a form to enter some values) or reference a graph that is already available in the (non-executing) need as defined by call for action.
+The input data graph can either be created newly for the action execution (e.g. by showing the user a form to enter some values) or reference a graph that is already available in the (non-executing) need as defined by "Request Actions".

 If the executing need proposes an action it has to make sure that the SHACL constraints defined by `won:actionInputShapesGraph` are satisfied by the referenced graph of `won:actionInputDataGraph`.
 In other words the executing need should not propose something for execution that fail validation of the constraints.
 The other, non-executing, need can also propose the execution of an action (of the counterpart) and should also only propose `won:actionInputDataGraph` graphs which are well-formed regarding the SHACL constraints defined in `won:actionInputShapesGraph`.
 However, since the non-executing need is not responsible for the execution, the need which declares the action has to check the SHACL constraints before it accepts the proposal.